Pride and Pregnancy

 The defense lawyer paused—which proved to be his undoing.

-Judge Jennings narrowed her gaze and said, “Counselor Lasky, if you have evidence that Agent Yellow Bird patronizes prostitutes— that somehow compromises his ability to trace stolen bills—I’d suggest you produce it within the next five seconds or I will hold you in contempt of this court.
+Judge Jennings narrowed her gaze and said, “Counselor Lasky, if you have evidence that Agent Yellow Bird patronizes prostitutes—and that somehow compromises his ability to trace stolen bills—I’d suggest you produce it within the next five seconds or I will hold you in contempt of this court.
 Care to start a tab at five hundred dollars?”

 Not that Tom would admit this in a court of law, but Caroline Jennings had just taken that spark of attraction and fanned it into a full-fledged flame of desire, because the woman was amazing.
-Simply .
+Simply amazing.

 Lasky only hesitated for a second before he strode forward and handed the manila envelope over to Judge Jennings.
 She pulled out what looked to be some grainy photos.
 Tom guessed they’d been pulled from a security camera, but at this angle he couldn’t see who was in the pictures or where they might have been taken.